 - Group B streptococcus (GBS)

-Antibiotics are often affective in treating syphilis and listeriosis for both the mother and baby, provided the infection is diagnosed quickly.
+Antibiotics are often effective in treating syphilis and listeriosis for both the mother and baby, provided the infection is diagnosed quickly.
 Viral hepatitis cannot be treated with antibiotics, but there are vaccines available to protect patients against hepatitis A and B.

 HIV is a serious and potentially life-threatening illness.
 New multi-drug combinations can prolong the lifespan of individuals diagnosed with HIV and improve their quality of life.
 Caesarean section birth is commonly recommended to reduce the risk of transmission to the infant, and in combination with drug therapies, C-Section births have been shown to reduce the transmission rate of HIV infection from pregnant women to their children.